Our Dental Office Is Dedicated To Your Overall Health.

 Maintaining good oral health can help you maintain your overall health and prevent disease.

-Talk to the dentist about any questions or health concerns you may have
+Talk to your Syracuse dentist about any questions or health concerns you may have

 Your Mouth Holds the Key to Your Overall Health

 Total Health: Beyond the Mouth

 Your mouth holds the key to the health of the rest of your body.
 It can show many signs and symptoms of systemic disease or infection before they are visible elsewhere.
 We are trained to recognize these signs and administer testing that can identify disease or potential areas of concern.
 Regular dental visits will not only help you maintain healthy teeth and gums, but can also help you with prevention and early detection of serious health conditions and maintain optimal overall well-being.

 50% of the adult population has some form of periodontal disease (PD).
 PD is a serious inflammatory condition, caused by a bacterial infection, which contributes to your risk of other diseases such as heart disease and stroke.
 When bacteria cause gums to become infected and inflamed, the bacteria in plaque can spread and grow below the gum line.
 The bacteria can them enter the blood stream, travel to major organs and begin new infections.
 PD leads to destruction of the attachment fibers and supporting bone that hold your teeth in your mouth.